Bayard boys, girls basketball teams get road sweep of South Platte

 The Bayard (8-8) boys scored the first 15 points of the game.
 Aron Flores scored 11 of the Tigers 22 points in the quarter and Bayard built a 15-point lead after a quarter

-Both teams would scorch the nets in the second quarter and combine to score a total of 43 points
+Both teams scorched the nets in the second quarter and combine to score a total of 43 points

 Bayard was led Trent Marquez, who had 13 points in the quarter and 20 for the half.